rafael2k/ppkb-layouts/README.md

 For mirrored layouts that use two instances of Fn, it might also be possible to assign the Fn scan code to two keys if the functionality is tied to the scan code and not to the key itself as it is in the userspace driver.
 It might work here since the Fn layer toggling in the Fn layer itself is also dependent solely on the presence of the Fn scan code.
 But I haven’t tested this yet because I’ve already spent way too much time on this and currently using the driver’s Fn layer is suboptimal anyway.
 I don’t use it.

 Of the scan codes for F13-F24, only F19 and F24 can be mapped to something in xkb as the others will always be overridden with stuff like media keys as these scan codes are also commonly used on extra laptop keys.
 If you use GUIs, you therefore likely don’t want to use the scan codes for F13-F18 and F20-F23.

+### kbct

+Follow the install instructions from [https://github.com/samvel1024/kbct](https://github.com/samvel1024/kbct).
+To compile from source, install [Rust](https://www.rust-lang.org/tools/install) by running the command on that site if you haven’t already.
+Then execute the install block [here](https://github.com/samvel1024/kbct#installation).

+Modifying and making layouts is simple.
+Refer to [https://github.com/samvel1024/kbct#configuration](https://github.com/samvel1024/kbct#configuration).
+The the keyboard name you have to use is “PinePhone Keyboard”.

+Note that kbct layers do not have the bug of getting keys stuck like the PPKB drivers.
+The one kbct layout that is currently featured in this repository takes the scan codes as defined by the `full-improved` kernel driver and adds a scan code-based fn layer with the same scan codes as the `full` userspace or kernel driver, just to remove the stuck key bug and to cirvumvent the bug described in the last paragraph of [General xkb Usage](#general-usage).

 ## Troubleshooting